mogilvie/EncryptBundle/README.md

 Features include:
 - V3 is Symfony 5.4|6 PHP 8
 - V2 is Symfony 5.
-- v1 is Symfony 3.4 and not active any more.
+- v1 is Symfony 3.4 and not active anymore.
 - Uses OpenSSL
 - Uses Lifecycle events